codewitch-honey-crisis/gfx_demo/README.md

 ### Images

-Images include things like JPEGs, which is currently the only format this library supports, although PNG will be included very soon.
+Images include things like JPEGs, which is currently the only format this library supports, although PNG will be included soon-ish.

 Images are not drawing elements because it's not practical to either load an image into memory all at once, nor get random access to the pixel data therein, due to compression or things like progressively stored data.